 Fewer locks are typically used.

 When the DELETE statement is executed using a row lock, each row in the table is locked for deletion.
-TRUNCATE TABLE always locks the table and page but not each row.
+TRUNCATE TABLE always locks the table (including a schema (SCH-M) lock) and page but not each row.

 Without exception, zero pages are left in the table.